 The question researchers were asking was: how to go about this rigorously?
 Who can we look to for expertise and insight?

-Enter: Buddhist thinkers and practitioners, the new stars of the consciousness conferences that I had begun attending as a journalist.
+Enter: Buddhist thinkers and practitioners, the new stars of the interdisciplinary consciousness conferences I’d begun attending as a journalist in the early 2000s.
 Not only did these meditators have brilliant scholarly models for understanding consciousness, they themselves had first-person experience with a range of fascinating states and mental phenomena that most Western researchers had hardly heard of.
 Hence: monks in labs, festooned with electrodes.

 I was hooked, and not just on the nascent science.
 I began attending meditation retreats, studying with different Buddhist schools and teachers.
 I figured out that my real interest in consciousness wasn’t actually academic at all – it was personal.
-I was in agony!
+I was … not happy.
 My mind had twisted me in knots, and now the simple act of getting still had begun to help me.
-I say “begun” because my mind immediately over-complicated meditation, and turned it into a whole thing that I’ve had to spent 20 years unwinding my way out of.
-So it goes with having a mind.

-Buddhist techniques showed me one way to more peace and connection, and Buddhism in general gave me a beautiful and still influential personal framework for understanding my experience.
-You could say that Buddhism showed me what was possible.
+Buddhist techniques showed me one way to more peace and connection, and Buddhism in general gave me a beautiful and influential personal framework for understanding my experience.
+Buddhism showed me what was possible.
 You never stop feeling grateful for that.

-My third debt of gratitude goes to the historic Buddha Shakyamuni, that wandering forest rascal who worked out a systemic approach to all of this (some thoughts on the complexity of lineages here).
+My third debt of gratitude goes to the historic Buddha Shakyamuni, that wandering forest rascal who worked out a systemic approach to all of this.

 Fourth Lineage: Mindfulness and Shinzen Young